 St. Nicholas Orthodox Academy is not a typical private school.

 We are blessed with several economic factors that give the Academy a unique economic situation:

 - We wish to honor and emulate our Patron Saint (St. Nicholas the Wonderworker of Myra) in how we operate St. Nicholas Orthodox Academy.
 Therefore, we offer an unusual tuition/fee structure.
 We will not turn away eligible families because of inability to pay.

-Families that are unable to pay the full tuition amount are invited to speak with our Administrator to inquire about available scholarships or (if no scholarships are available) to request a tuition waiver or determine a “sliding scale” tuition amount.
+Families that are unable to pay the full tuition amount are invited to speak with our Executive Director or Administrator to inquire about available scholarships or (if no scholarships are available) to request a tuition waiver or determine a “sliding scale” tuition amount.